ReproNim/reproschema/docs/98_FAQ.md

 }
 ```

-The `@context` gives you the base URL of the website where you can find more information about the properties of this piece of data.
+You can see that the file is organised in pairs of `"key": "value"`.
+The `@context` gives you the base URL of the website where you can find more information about the different properties of this piece of data.

-What follows (`name`, `givenNAme`, `familyName`, ...) are the actual different properties about this data and in front of it the values that this data takes for each property (in this case: "Barack Obama", "Barack", "Obama").
+What follows (`name`, `givenNAme`, `familyName`, ...) are the actual properties about this data and in front of it the values that this data takes for each property (in this case: "Barack Obama", "Barack", "Obama").

 Now go and look up what is hiding behind one of those property by going to the URL made of the **base URL + the property name**, for example [https://schema.org/familyName](https://schema.org/familyName).
 This is the HTTP URI of `familyName` and this gives you a description of the `familyName` property.